.NET is a developer platform that contains many tools, programming languages, and libraries to build apps and the process of application localization.

 - Regional options – Date/time, currency, number/decimal formatting will vary depending on the user’s region and/or preferences.

-The best approach is to externalize the tags as the pages are being developed.
+Externalize the tags as you develop the pages.
 More information on the use of resx files for ASP.NET localization can be found on MSDN.

 Images and Graphics